Skip to content

 First approach:

-Here we have a gallery control, it is showing Order’s data.
-You can see, there is a Row Id field.
+Here, we have a gallery control displaying order data.
+You may notice that there is a Row ID field included.

-Items in gallery are sorted by Row Id.
+Make sure that the items in the gallery are sorted by Row ID in ascending order.

 If(